joesb/helios360/content/handbook/what/cdo-role.md

 Here we'll explored what those are, why they're important — both for the CDO and for the business — and how they frame the position and function of the head of delivery in the organisation.{.content-canvas-item-main-left-main-end}

 The role of Chief Delivery Officer is a relatively new label for a set of duties and responsibilities in the organisation.
 Previously these functions might have been handled by someone at a different level in the business who reports, directly or maybe indirectly, to someone at executive level — maybe the Chief Operating Officer, say.

-Here we are going to examine the case for viewing this position as an executive-level role in itself.
+Here we are going to examine the case for viewing this position as an executive-level role in itself, especially for organisations that have a significant component of service delivery or professional services where the reputation of the business is at stake in how those areas are led.

 A consistent insight from CEOs and founders, though, is that the CDO role is both vital to the business and it's also one of the hardest positions to fill, especially in a dynamic and growing organisation.
 [Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}, Europe's largest Wordpress agency, says that it's a challenge precisely because there's so many skills that are essential in the role.
+We'll begin to unpack why that's the case.

 We'll cover all that in detail in this chapter, and come back to it throughout the rest of the *Handbook*.